open/close all folders

 - Made of Iron: Tom has been crushed by anvils, pianos, and a lot of heavy things and manages to stay alive in most shorts.

-- Motive Decay: In many early shorts he wanted to eat Jerry or chased him at his master's orders (even if enjoyed doing so either way).
+- Motive Decay: In many early shorts, he wanted to eat Jerry or chased him at his master's orders (even if he enjoyed doing so either way).
 In many later shorts, he just seems to chase Jerry out of reflex or make him miserable just for fun, in some cases he may even be totally apathetic to chasing Jerry unless the latter annoys him in some way.

 - Punny Name: A male cat is called a "tomcat".